gjcliff/gjcliff.github.io/docs/_posts/2023-12-22-realistic-physics-simulation.md

 - \\\(J_j = 1\\\)
 - \\\(g = 9.81\\\)

-and I ended up with the following solutions:
+and after solving for the accelerations of all configuration variables, I ended up with the following solutions:

 $$
 \begin{gather}